mido/mido/docs/messages/index.rst

           practice.
 (Third party libraries may not follow the same rule.)

-.. note:: :doc:`/frozen_messages` are a variant of messages that are
+.. note:: :doc:`frozen` are a variant of messages that are
           hashable and can be used as dictionary keys.
 They are also safe from tampering by third party libraries.
 You can freely convert between the two and use frozen messages wherever normal messages are allowed.

-Mido supports all message types defined by the MIDI standard.
-For a full list of messages and their attributes, see :doc:`/message_types`.
+Mido supports all message types defined by the :term:`MIDI` standard.
+For a full list of messages and their attributes, see :doc:`../message_types`.

 Control Changes